 The ultimate goal of the Mathematics Department is for students to gain a thorough understanding of the key concepts in math and to be able to apply these concepts at the level appropriate to their mathematical development and aptitude.
 Students are expected to know and use mathematical concepts and skills appropriately.
 Students are encouraged to develop computational and manipulative skills that will help them in all aspects of problem solving.
 Whenever possible, students will appreciate the cultural and utilitarian aspects of mathematics and its applicability to other subjects and everyday life.
 Through the internationally published MYP Mathematics Criteria, grades 6-10 students are assessed on the following areas: knowing and understanding, investigating patterns, communicating, and applying mathematics in real-life contexts.
 Our math teachers understand the learning needs of our students and employ different techniques to accommodate different backgrounds and cater to their learning styles.
 We strive to make our courses enjoyable, accessible, and appropriately challenging for each student.
 At all levels, the focus is to enhance students' problem solving skills and develop their analytical abilities.

-Group 5 - Mathematics

-Gr 9 Gr 9: Integrated Math 1

-- High School - Ļ ,

-Grade 9-12 Gr 10 Gr 10: Integr rated Math 2

-Students may move more quickly through this \downarrow

-progression and begin DP AI as early as grade 9.
-Gr 11 DP Applications and Interpretations (Al) 11 SL DP Analysis and Approaches (AA) 11 SL or HL
+Group 5 - Mathematics Gr 9 Integrated Math 1 Pre-AA Math - High 1 School - Grade 9-12 Gr 10 Integrated Math 2 Pre-AA Math Students may move more quickly through ↓ Gr 11 DP Applications and Interpretations (AI) 11 SL DP Analysis and Approaches (AA) 11 S or HL

-Ļ ,

-Gr 12 DP Applications and Interpretations (Al) 12 SL DP Analysis and Approaches (AA) 12 SL or HL